tranhelen/tranhelen/_posts/2019-06-02-progressiveproductivity.md

 </tr>
 </table>

-In this phase I started asking RescueTime to ignore more things: Slack, any sort of meetings on Hangouts or Slack, and my studying.<span class="cite"><a href="#note-5" name="back-5">5</a></span>

-Once that was completed I ramped up on time:
+From here, RescueTime was asked to ignore more activities: Slack, any sort of meetings on Hangouts or Slack, and my studying.<span class="cite"><a href="#note-5" name="back-5">5</a></span> Once that was completed I ramped up on time:

 <table class="stats">
 <tr>